gatewaycash/gateway/modules/docs/docs/api.html.md

 # Accounts, Access and Keys

-This section covers topics related to accessing and managing your user account, API keys and related topics.
+This section covers accessing and managing your user account, API keys and related topics.

 ## Registration